Hiking for Runners: How to Improve Your Running

 Of course, trail runners are not strangers to this type of terrain at all.
 In fact, this particular sub-group of runners can use the slower pace of hiking for runners as a way to familiarize themselves with the trail while also enjoying the benefits of thorough recovery.

 There’s also some very fascinating research regarding the psychological and emotional benefits of a good hike.
 According to an ever-growing mound of scientific evidence, hiking can decrease the symptoms of depression and anxiety while also improving creative thinking and memory retention.
 Considering that hiking gives you the chance to enjoy some new scenery at a slower pace, this makes a lot of sense.

 Now that we’re clear on why runners should start hiking, the question that naturally arises is how can you effectively use this form of cross-training?

 Whether it’s cycling or swimming or hiking or yoga or weightlifting, the typical recommendation is to include one day of cross-training in your weekly routine.
-Because hiking is generally performed at a lower intensity then your usual runs, it would make sense to place this session after your most intense day as a form of active recovery.
-So, if your fast run is on Monday and your long run is on Friday, a solid hike on Wednesday would allow you to stay active while giving your muscles time to recovery from those sprints.
+Because hiking for runners is generally performed at a lower intensity than your usual runs, it would make sense to place this session after your most intense day as a form of active recovery.
+So, if your fast run is on Monday and your long run is on Friday, a solid hike on Wednesday would allow you to stay active while giving your muscles time to recover from those sprints.